i-abdullahirshad/gamepadscheck/src/content/articles/controller-stopped-working.md

 - Find your controller, right click it, and choose Uninstall device
 - Unplug the controller, restart the PC, then plug it back in

 Windows reinstalls the driver on reconnection.
-A warning icon next to the device in Device Manager makes this fix even more likely to be the right one.
+A warning icon next to the device in Device Manager makes this fix even more likely to be the right one, and is a core step in any comprehensive list of [Xbox controller not working on PC fixes](/xbox-controller-not-working-on-pc-fixes/).

 If the controller does not appear anywhere in Device Manager, try a different cable first.
 Many cables carry power only, so the controller lights up while the PC never sees a device.